NRC and CAC – What are they, and what’s the difference?

 The scale begins at 0 [the product cannot absorb any sound] and increases to 1 [the product absorbs all sound].
 So, for example, if a product has an NRC of 0.5, it is absorbing 50% of sound, and the other 50% is reflected.

 The NRC of a ceiling tile is improved when it is composed of a soft material.
-This allows the tile to absorb more of the sound, and reflect less back into the space.
+This allows the tile to absorb more sound, and reflect less back into the space.

 CAC: Ceiling Attenuation Class

-The CAC rating ranges from around 25 to 50, with anything 30 and above considered a good rating.
+The CAC rating ranges from 25 to 50, with a value 30 and above considered a good rating.

 The CAC of a ceiling tile is increased when the tile is constructed with a heavier, denser material.
 This allows the tile to reduce the transfer of noise and sound between spaces.